danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 ```

 1. Simplified pseudocode
-2. There's a continous loop represented by the `while` loop, each iteration of this loops is called a _tick_
+2. There's a continuos loop represented by the `while` loop, each iteration of this loops is called a _tick_

 3. For each tick, if there's an event on queue, it's taken off and executed.
 These events are the function callbacks